Vyral/scott-trembley-recruiting/join-our-team.md

 <li>You could leave the industry or stay in your current 9-to-5 with no end goal in sight.</li>
 </ol></p>

 <p><strong>But why test your luck at replicating the kind of success that, when you join us, is a sure thing?</strong> If you follow the path we’ve laid out, you’ll find your goals are much closer than you think.
-At Keller Williams Keller Williams The Trembley Group, we offer you the chance to build a career and a life you want, all while allowing you the freedom to enjoy that life.
+At Keller Williams The Trembley Group, we offer you the chance to build a career and a life you want, all while allowing you the freedom to enjoy that life.
 Encouraging strong families is as important to us as encouraging strong real estate careers.
 This commitment is part of what sets our team apart, along with our core values—which are:
 <ul class="indent">
 <li>Winning Attitude</li>
 <li>Coachable</li>